Skip to Main Content

 U.S. Bank: Best for easy application

-Who U.S. Bank is good for: Established businesses in an eligible state that want to explore U.S. Bank’s business products.
-Its Quick Loans work for young businesses with at least six months of generating revenue.
+Who it’s for: Established businesses in an eligible state that want to explore U.S. Bank’s business products.
+Younger businesses may find value from the Quick Loans, which are available to startups with at least six months of generating revenue.

 Chase Bank: Best for small loans

-Who Chase Bank is good for: Chase is ideal for business owners who want the traditional in-person banking experience.
+Who it’s good for: Chase is ideal for business owners who want the traditional in-person banking experience.
 You’ll need to go in person to discuss your options with a loan representative.
 While Chase doesn’t disclose its requirements, it’s likely that you’ll need an established experience and revenue to qualify.

 What is a bank business loan?